dcerutti1/Chalk-plus/README.md

 # Chalk-plus
 a simple port of the library "chalk.js" to Rust

-Chalk.rs
-Chalk.rs is a Rust library that provides a simple and flexible way to style text in the terminal.
+Chalk-plus is a Rust library that provides a simple and flexible way to style text in the terminal.
 Whether you're building command-line applications, making scripts more colorful, or simply want to enhance your terminal output, Chalk.rs lets you easily apply text styles and colors.

 Features
 Colors: Apply colors to your text, including Black, Red, Green, Yellow, Blue, Magenta, Cyan, and White.